onflow/FlowYieldVaults/README.md

-**When:** Current YieldToken value > 105% historical value of deposits **Cause:** YieldToken price has increased OR position became over-collateralized leading to excess token holdings **Action:** AutoBalancer deposits excess YieldToken to the rebalanceSink, swapping to FLOW and recollateralizing the TidalProtocol position.
+**When:** Current YieldToken value > 105% historical value of deposits **Cause:** YieldToken price has increased OR position became over-collateralized leading to excess token holdings **Action:** AutoBalancer deposits excess YieldToken to the rebalanceSink, swapping to FLOW and recollateralizing the FlowALP position.

 **Automated Flow:**

 ```
-YieldToken (excess) → Swap to FLOW → Deposit to TidalProtocol Position (recollateralization)
+YieldToken (excess) → Swap to FLOW → Deposit to FlowALP Position (recollateralization)
 ```

 **Result:**